omarreis/ISAPIGate/README.md

      So file http://127.0.0.1:8080/path?querystr is returned.

 ISAPIGate can route requests to multiple remote servers.
-For security reasons, only registered servers are accepted.
+For security reasons, only registered servers are connected.

 The remote host table is *hard-coded* inside ISAPIGate.dpr.
 To change the table, one has to edit it and recompile ISAPIGate.dll.
 This makes if more difficult for someone to hack the routing table, I suppose.

-Note that changing ISAPIGate.dll requires stopping the server.
+Note that changing ISAPIGate.dll requires stopping the server, so it is not for frequent changes.

 Any kind of content can be routed: text, images, binary files.